anldori/Mixed-Yaru-theme-for-Ubuntu-22.04/README.md

 # Mixed theme for Ubuntu 22.04
-Yaru mixed theme from Ubuntu 20.04 for 21.10 and 22.04
+Yaru mixed theme for Ubuntu 21.10 and 22.04.

-**Usage**
+**Usage:**

 First, switch to Dark theme on your Ubuntu.

-Get themes.zip (exported from Ubuntu 20.4) and extract to /usr/share/themes/.
+Get themes.zip (exported from Ubuntu 20.04) and extract to /usr/share/themes/.
 Install 7zip or any similar tool to extract.
 ```
 sudo bash
 cd /usr/share/